danielunited/buddy/README.md

 # Claude Code Buddy

-### Your Claude Code buddy — permanently.
-Survives every update.
+### A warm coding mentor in your Claude Code terminal — learn as you ship.

 <!-- ============================================================ -->
 <!-- BADGES                                                        -->